Retro Rundown 2017: Southern 500 throwback paint schemes

 It’s Darlington week!

-NASCAR’s throwback week is capped off by the Sept.
-3 Southern 500 on NBCSN.
+NASCAR’s throwback week is capped off by Sunday’s Southern 500 on NBCSN.

 That means what was once old is new again and that goes with the latest parade of retro paint schemes.